GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 function()
 ```

-Additionally, more than one decorator can be applied to a single pre-decorated function.
+More than one decorator can modify a single function:

 ```python
 @decorator1